Abhinanda: Senseless, Neverending Well of Bliss and Abhinanda

-In 1994, the group released their debut album, Senseless, accompanied by a full European tour, accompanying bands such as Refused and Earth Crisis.
+In 1994, the group released their debut album, Senseless, via Belgian record label, Genet Records, accompanied by a full European tour with bands such as Refused and Earth Crisis.
 It is the first (and only) release to feature Steen in the band, as around the same time he had begun performing with Refused, leading to his eventual departure with Pär Hansson joining Abhinanda from Refused, who had left his old band due to "musical differences".
 Shortly after Hansson's arrival the band released their second EP, Neverending Well of Bliss.

-In 1996, Abhinanda release their sophomore self-titled album.
+In 1996, Abhinanda release their sophomore self-titled album, also on Genet Records.
 The album did not feature drummer Jonas Lyxzén (although he did contribute some songwriting), who had left the band to focus on his own project, Separation.
 Daniel Berglund contributed drums instead.
 Shortly afterwards, Nilsson left the band too, to be replaced by Nicklas Rudolfsson who performed on the split 7-inch single with Unbroken.
 A 1998 tour with Randy saw the introduction of keyboardist James Nystrom.